RICK VIOLETTE JR., President

 After graduating with a Bachelor’s Degree in Business Administration from the University of Miami in 1970, Pat promptly went to work for his father, Hall of Fame trainer Tommy “T. J.” Kelly.
 He started his own public stable in 1977.

-Pat has won numerous New York and graded stakes races.
+Kelly has won numerous New York and graded stakes races.
 Among his career highlights was Evening Attire being presented with the Secretariat Award as the top New York horse by the New York Turf Writers Association in 2002.
 Evening Attire won the Jockey Club Gold Cup that year.

-Pat lives in Floral Park with his wife Karen, son Kenneth and daughter Katherine.
+Kelly lives in Floral Park with his wife Karen, son Kenneth and daughter Katherine.

 HERB OSTER, Board Member